 Israel’s retail food sector is highly competitive.
 The Group competes with several large food marketing chains and regional and private food chains, neighborhood food stores, outdoor markets, and specialty shops.
 The ability of the Rami Levy Shivuk Hashikma Group to compete successfully in this dynamic market is based on the attractive prices it offers compared to those of large food chain discount stores and its comparatively low operating costs.

 Rami Levy Shivuk Hashikma operates in a competitive environment with price-driven consumers, but not only.
 In the retail market, consumers will forever look for low prices and promotions to save on weekly purchases, which is valid for all population segments.
 Rami Levy worked his way through this category as a revolutionary who brought the idea of low prices and will continue to do so in a clear and uncompromising approach, ensuring the chain’s status as Israel’s lowest-price chain.

-In addition to low prices and serious promotions, the chain develops, updates and improves the visibility of its branches, expanding the range of its product offerings (including premium products at Rami Levy prices), and training its employees to provide the highest level of service to its customers.
+Besides low prices and serious promotions, the chain develops, updates, and improves the visibility of its branches, expanding the range of its product offerings (including premium products at Rami Levy prices) and training its employees to provide the highest level of service to its customers.

-Rami Levy Shivuk Hashikma 2006 Ltd. was established and incorporated in 2006.
+Rami Levy Shivuk Hashikma 2006 Ltd. was incorporated in 2006.
 This Company absorbed the operations of a supermarket chain active since 1976.
 In May 2007, the Company published a prospectus, offering its shares to the public.
 Its shares are now part of the Tel Aviv 125 Index.

 Commitment to the Community